Title Loan Laws And Disclosures For Each State

 Tennessee title loans can only have a 2% monthly interest rate, and lenders can charge up to 1/5 of the loan’s original fees.

-State law requires full ownership of your vehicle and proof of ownership, as well as showing your driver’s license and being 18 or older.
+State law requires full ownership of your vehicle, proof of ownership, showing your driver’s license, and being 18 or older.

 Texas